Myths & Realities

 It is more expensive to attend a private college than public university.

 The sticker shock from a private college can be daunting.
-However many have substantial endowments which can reduce the cost of attending and make them less expensive than a public university.
+Many of them, however, have substantial endowments which can reduce the cost of attending and make them less expensive than a public university.

 We encourage our clients to apply to a wide variety of schools so they have choices.
-Frequently the financial aid package is substantial enough that, a client does not need to worry about how they will manage the debt.
+Frequently the financial aid package is substantial enough that, a client does not need to worry about how he or she will manage the debt.

 The more activities I have on my application, the better I will look to admissions directors.